solemnsky/solemnsky-js/README.md

 	- initRender(renderer): called exactly once at the beginning of a game, with a PIXI renderer
 	- stepRenderer(delta): called at ~60Hz, with the function of rendering the game world to the renderer with PIXI

-### snapshots
+### assertions

-	- clientAssert(id): make a snapshot to be sent from a client to the server (sent at ~20Hz)
+	- clientAssert(id): make an assertion to be sent from a client to the server (sent at ~20Hz)
-	- serverAssert(): make a snapshot to be sent from the server to all clients (sent at ~20Hz)
+	- serverAssert(): make an assertion to be sent from the server to all clients (sent at ~20Hz)

 ### merging snapshots

-	- clientMerge(id, snap): merge a snapshot sent from the server into a client
+	- clientMerge(id, snap): merge an assertion sent from the server to a client
-	- serverMerge(id, snap): merge a snapshot sent from a client into the server
+	- serverMerge(id, snap): merge an assertion sent from a client to the server

 ## top-level control structures

-The game starts in a 'lobby' system, where players setup teams and chat with each other.
-Then, the game starts and a mode comes into play.
-The mode is used to deal with all the non-boilerplate of the game's progress, until it ends, when the clients and server go back into lobby mode.
+	Top-level control structure deal with making game modes playable. control/offline.js, for example, makes a game mode playable by a single offline player.